 All creosote and ash must be cleaned from the entire boiler frequently as ash mixed with moisture is very corrosive and will shorten the life of the boiler if not maintained properly.
 Be aware that the hotter the fire, the less creosote is deposited, and that weekly cleanings can be necessary in mild weather, even though monthly cleanings can be enough in the coldest months.
 Check frequently for experience on how often cleaning is necessary (varies by operation, heating demand and wood quality).
-Creosote occurs on a larger scale when there is too much moisture content in the wood being used (green, un-seasoned wood) or from extended idling during milder weather.
+Creosote occurs on a larger scale when there is too much moisture content in the wood being used (green, un-seasoned wood), allowing the boiler to fall below 150F or from extended idling during milder weather.

-D. Fuel Door And Ash Pan Seals
+D. Rope Seals